Hoyasumii/bee-movie/README.md

 Students, faculty, distinguished bees, please welcome Dean Buzzwell.
 Welcome, New Hive City graduating class of 9:15.
-That concludes our ceremonies And begin
+That concludes our ceremonies And begins